typetetris/nix-flakes-beginner/README.md

 I don't know every bit of that, but what we can see is, that nix "locked" our `nixpkgs` input for us to the commit `1ffba9f2f683063c2b14c9f4d12c55ad5f4ed887`.

-And as long, as you don't do anything special, this flake will this commit of our `nixpkgs` input for this flake.
+And as long, as you don't do anything special, our flake will use this commit of our `nixpkgs` input.
 There is a whole lot of cli commands and options to manage this lock file.
 So there should be no need for `niv` and the like any more.